-Federal Perkins Loan (FPL) (CFDA 84.038)

-Health Professions Student Loans (HPSL)/Primary Care Loans (PCL)/Loans for Disadvantaged Students (LDS) (CFDA 93.342)

-Nursing Student Loans (NSL) (CFDA 93.364)
+Perkins Loan Cancellations (CFDA 84.037) Federal Perkins Loan (FPL) (CFDA 84.038) Health Professions Student Loans (HPSL)/Primary Care Loans (PCL)/Loans for Disadvantaged Students (LDS) (CFDA 93.342) Nursing Student Loans (NSL) (CFDA 93.364)

 The FPL, HPSL/PCL/LDS and NSL programs provide long-term low-interest loans to students who demonstrate the need for financial aid to pursue their course of study at postsecondary educational institutions.
 Revolving loan funds are established and maintained at institutions through applications to participate in the programs.
-The funds are started with the Federal Capital Contribution (FCC) and a matching Institutional Capital Contribution (ICC).
+The funds are started with the Federal

+Capital Contribution (FCC) and a matching Institutional Capital Contribution (ICC).
 Repayments of principal and interest, new FCC, and new ICC are deposited in the revolving funds.
 The institution is fully responsible for administering the program (i.e., approving, disbursing and collecting the loans).
 Primary Care Loans are a segment of HPSL/PCL/LDS loan funds that impose certain restrictions on new borrowers as of July 1, 1993.
-First-time recipients of these funds after July 1, 1993 must agree to enter and complete a residency training program in primary health care, not later than 4 years after the date on which the student graduates from medical school, and must practice in such care through the date on which the loan is paid in full.
+First-time recipients of these funds after July 1, 1993 must agree to enter and complete a residency training program in primary health care, not later than 4 years after the date on which the student graduates from medical school, and, for new loans issued after March 23, 2010, must practice in such care for 10 years (including residency training in primary health care) or through the date on which the loan is paid in full, whichever occurs first.
 Students who received their first HPSL/PCL/LDS before July 1, 1993 are exempt from this requirement, and may continue to borrow HPSL/PCL/LDS loans under their applicable health-related course of study.